hyperionian/pipeline-builder/README.md

 In this example, we are deplyoing compute resource into the same project as the CI pipeline in `us-central1-a` zone

 1. Clone the new Cloud Source Repo created.
-In this example, the cloud source repo name is `app-infra` and the project name we referred for the CI Pipeline is `test-project-66-335901`.
+In this example, the cloud source repo name is `app-infra` and the project name we referred for the CI Pipeline is `your-project-id`.
 Ignore the warning "You appear to have cloned an empty repository"
     ```bash
     cd ~
     export REPO_NAME=app-infra
-    export PROJECT_ID=test-project-66-335901
+    export PROJECT_ID=your-project-id
-    gcloud source repos clone app-infra --project=test-project-66-355901
+    gcloud source repos clone app-infra --project=your-project-id
     ```

 1. Navigate to the repo and change to a non prod branch, for example `dev` branch